Paleo Honey Chicken

 How to Make Paleo Honey Chicken

-4. Marinate for at least 4-hours to overnight in the refrigerator (the longer the more flavorful the chicken will be,) flipping halfway to evenly marinate both sides.
+5. Cover and marinate for at least 4-hours to overnight in the refrigerator (the longer the more flavorful the chicken will be,) flipping halfway to evenly marinate both sides.

-5. Preheat your oven to 425 degrees
+6. Preheat your oven or grill to 425 degrees

-6. Layer the chicken in a single layer on a rimmed baking sheet and bake for approximately 25-minutes until the internal temperature reaches 165 degrees.
+*For the Oven: Layer the chicken in a single layer on a rimmed baking sheet and bake for approximately 25-minutes until the internal temperature reaches 165 degrees.

-7. Serve with your favorite sides!
+7. Remove and rest 5-minutes and serve with your favorite sides!

 Q: Can I grill these instead?